-Our home is Cordova, Alaska located along the Southcentral coast sandwiched between the Prince William Sound and the Copper River Delta.
+Yes, we are located is Cordova, Alaska which is located along the Southcentral coast about 150 miles ESE of Anchorage in the Chugach Mountains sandwiched between the Prince William Sound and the Copper River Delta.

-Glacial mud is an incredibly pure mineral based composition.
-It is most similar to Dead Sea Mud in color, particle size and macro minerals.
-The major differences are that it is harvested in a freshwater environment and contains no odor and does not require desalination or deoderization.
-Most Dead Sea muds are washed to remove odor and high salt content and trace minerals are thus lost in this refining process.
-Unlike Moor mud, it is not peat-based, but rather inorganic.
-It is basically glacially ground rock dust.
+As compared to other muds used for skincare, our glacial mud is an incredibly rih source of minerals.
+It is most similar to Dead Sea Mud in color, particle size and macro minerals, but he major differences are that; it is harvested in a freshwater environment and, it contains no odor and does not require desalination or deoderization before being used in a formulated product unlike most Dead Sea muds, which are washed to remove odor and high salt content leaving trace minerals lost in the fl product.

-Certified organic and wild-crafted ingredients are sourced wherever possible in our ingredients.
-While the “certified organic” label has shed light on food and plant-based personal care products, there is no such label for supplements and mineral-based cosmetics.
-Since the USDA certified organic label regulations are based only on food ingredients (and have been only secondarily applied to cosmetics) many mineral-based products are left out in the cold.
-The fact is that if it can’t be grown, it can’t ever be called certified organic.
-So how do we create a standard for personal care products and nutraceuticals that contain non-agricultural ingredients such as clays and minerals since they simply exist in nature?
+So how do we create a standard for personal care products and nutraceuticals that contain non-agricultural ingredients such as waterand clay minerals since they simply exist in nature?
 The beauty business is a bit like the Wild West and there’s no policing on the term “pure minerals”.
 It is necessary for consumers and the media to question the origin and sustainability of mineral based cosmetics.
-One organization that has helped establish guidelines for safety, sustainability and cruelty-free cosmetics is the Campaign for Safe Cosmetics.
-And Alaska Glacial is one such mineral-based cosmetic company that is a proud signer.

 Yes, our products are gluten-free.